What got you here, won’t get you THERE.

 The best marketing strategies are the ones that effectively convey your empathy and insight into their journey.
-A well-crafted user experience is certainly a necessity, but you must also have the ability to foster relationships with your clients at every level of your business.
-That is something that only comes with a culture of placing the customer at the centre of your business.
+A well-crafted user experience is certainly a necessity, but you must also have the ability to cultivate relationships with your clients at every level of your business.
+That is something that only comes with a culture of placing the customer at the centre of your strategy.